 Cottage | 2 bedrooms | sleeps 5

 The Apple House is a bright and spacious detached cottage, located in the picturesque village of Llyswen, in the heart of the Wye Valley and only a short drive from the ever popular book town of Hay on Wye.
 Accessed via a private driveway, it is located within the grounds of the owner's property in a secluded country setting with stunning views down the Valley and towards the Black Mountains.
-There is a large private garden with tall pine trees providing much needed shade in the summer months, a picnic bench, a hammock, bbq and fire pit.
+There is a large private garden with tall pine trees providing much needed shade in the summer months, a picnic bench, 2 hammocks, bbq and fire pit.
 Guests also have access to 6 acres of private meadow and orchards.

 Recently refurbished to a high standard the cottage offers spacious contemporary accommodation.
 On the ground floor there is a large lounge which has a double height vaulted ceiling with exposed beams, tri folding doors opening onto the garden, a wood burner and two comfy sofa's, of which one is a double sofa bed.
 There is a separate dining area that seats six and a fully equipped kitchen with a breakfast bar.
 The bathroom has a bath and separate power shower.
 On the first floor there are two double bedrooms with high vaulted ceilings and exposed beams.
 The master bedroom has a king size bed and the other is a twin, which can easily be pushed together to create a double.